Home Education Programs

 Since kindergarten is not required, some parents prefer to teach their child the kindergarten subjects and then enroll them in first grade once they attain the age of 5 years and 7 months by September 1 (24 P.S. § 13-1304).

-If a child is homeschooled, a school district is not required to accept an affidavit or unsworn declaration for kindergarten before the child attains the age of enrollment set by the school district.
+If a child is homeschooled, a school district is not required to accept an affidavit for kindergarten before the child attains the age of enrollment set by the school district.

 Age of Enrollment and Attendance